Triangle inequality

-In Euclidean geometry, for right triangles the triangle inequality is a consequence of the Pythagorean theorem, and for general triangles, a consequence of the law of cosines.
-For the law of cosines to prove triangle-inequality, the angle in a triangle is lower bounded by zero, so the cosine term is at most one, and the side length of the third side follows.
-It may be proved without these theorems.
+In Euclidean geometry, for right triangles the triangle inequality is a consequence of the Pythagorean theorem, and for general triangles, a consequence of the law of cosines, although it may be proved without these theorems.
 The inequality can be viewed intuitively in either $\R^2$ or $\R^3$.
 The figure at the right shows three examples beginning with clear inequality (top) and approaching equality (bottom).
 In the Euclidean case, equality occurs only if the triangle has a 180° angle and two 0° angles, making the three vertices collinear, as shown in the bottom example.
 Thus, in Euclidean geometry, the shortest distance between two points is a straight line.